Polyfold Regularization of Constrained Moduli Spaces: Introduction

 The reason for the further requirements in the $M$-polyfold setting is the non-trivial sc-retractions and sc-Fredholm fillings: compatibility of $\tilde{\cB}$ with the sc-retractions on $\cB$ does not imply compatibility of $\tilde{\cB}$ with the bundle retractions on $\cE$ or with the local fillings of $\s$. \end{rmk}

-We now state our main theorem, which is the $M$-polyfold analog of the classical Fact~\ref{fac:globalimplicitbanachfredholm}; see Section~\ref{sec:proofglobalimplicit} for the proof, and Corollary~\ref{cor:globalimplicitepgroupoid} for the generalization to ep-groupoids.
+We now state our main theorem, which is the $M$-polyfold analog of the classical Fact~\ref{fac:globalimplicitbanachfredholm}.
+See Corollary~\ref{cor:globalimplicitepgroupoid} for the generalization to ep-groupoids.
 See the following Remark~\ref{rmk:technicalitiesintro} for a discussion of the technicalities in the statement.
-Given a $M$-polyfold $\cB$, there is a $m$-shifted $M$-polyfold $\cB^m$ for each $m \geq 1$ which is obtained by forgetting about the filtration levels $\cB_0,\ldots,\cB_{m-1}$ of $\cB$ discussed above.
+Given an $M$-polyfold $\cB$, there is an $m$-shifted $M$-polyfold $\cB^m$ for each $m \geq 1$ which is obtained by forgetting about the filtration levels $\cB_0,\ldots,\cB_{m-1}$ of $\cB$ discussed above.